 And yet, at the same time, FAD GADGET was one of the most influential acts from the post-punk scene.
 Despite his lack of chart success, FAD GADGET was a precursor and inspiration to the synthpop, EBM, industrial, and techno scenes that followed later in the decade, and most notably a significant influence on DEPECHE MODE.

-April 2012 marks the 10th anniversary of the death of Frank Tovey, and also the forthcoming release of a retrospective collection of his best work, so what better time for The Electricity Club to take a look back at the life of one on Britain’s less feted synth pioneers?
+April 2012 marks the 10th anniversary of the death of Frank Tovey, and also the forthcoming release of a retrospective collection of his best work, so what better time to take a look back at the life of one on Britain’s less feted synth pioneers?
 Certainly we can think of none more deserving of greater attention.

 Francis John Tovey, the man behind the FAD GADGET persona, was born in East London on 8th September 1956.